What is employee engagement?

 How to measure happiness & engagement?

-Happiness is a specific emotion that everyone experiences differently.
+- And happiness, for example, is a specific emotion that everyone experiences differently.
 What contributes to one person feeling happy may be less relevant to someone else.
-So when an employee-satisfaction survey simply asks how happy someone feels, you get an answer that can cover a variety of aspects.
-Therefore, it is important to use a good measurement scale for both positive and negative feelings, as well as engagement.
+So when an employee satisfaction survey simply asks how happy someone feels, you get an answer that can cover a variety of aspects.
+The Positive Affect Negative Affect Scale (PANAS) is an example of a validated scale that can be used for this purpose.

 Drivers of employee happiness & enagement